ballerina-platform/ballerina-lang/README.md

 [Ballerina](https://ballerina.io/) is an open-source cloud-native programming language optimized for integration.
 It is developed and supported by [WSO2](https://wso2.com/).

-With Ballerina, you could easily develop microservices, API endpoints and integrations, and any other application for the cloud.
-Additionally, Ballerina has all the general-purpose functionalities you could expect from a modern programming language.
+With Ballerina, you can easily develop microservices, API endpoints and integrations, and any other application for the cloud.
+Additionally, Ballerina has all the general-purpose functionalities you can expect from a modern programming language.

 With Ballerina's compiler-level built-in support for widely used data types such as JSON and XML, your focus on handling structured data, network service interactions,